shoaibur/Recommendation/README.md

 # Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+# License
+This project is licensed under the terms specified in the license available at the following link: [LICENSE](https://github.com/shoaibur/Recommendation/blob/main/LICENSE).
+Please ensure to review the license terms before using, modifying, or distributing the code or its derivatives.